c0D3M/Suffix-Arrays/LCP_RMQ.md

 #Index in array __P__
-By start index: end index will be blocksize
+By start index: end index will be blocksize. so (index+1) * blocksize minus unsed (see table above). +1 because we are counting from 0 unsued can be calculated easily index *(index +1)/2 For example if one has find minimum from starting index 3 it would be

+4 * 5 - [3*4/2] = 14 and extra -1 (counting from 0) so answer is 13 , you can verify that 3,4 when stored in 1D will be at 13th index.

 By end index: start index will be 0, so straightforward just lookup end_index.